methotrexate by injection

-Milutin Milankovitch, astronomer, geophysicist, climatologist, mathematician, engineer inventor, Dr. techniques, university professor, writer, was born in Dalj on 28 May 1879 into a prominent family.
-About his ancestors, in the genealogy which is compiled for the period from 1690 to 1940, Milankovic says:
+Milutin, astronomer, geophysicist, climatologist, mathematician, engineer inventor, Dr. techniques, university professor, writer, was born in Dalj on 28 May 1879 into a prominent family.
+About his ancestors, in the lineage that is compiled for the period from 1690 to 1940, Milankovic says:

-"Milankovi descendants, which was named after him Milanković, lived in the next two and a half centuries.
-Their abilities and aspirations to higher climbed in the ranking intellectuals and college boy but his third knee, my great grandfather Todor, who finished the science of law and educated their sons ".
-(Memories, experiences and knowledge, 1879 - 1909, Childhood and adolescence, p.
+"Milankovi descendants, who according to him, was named Milanković, lived in the next two and a half centuries.
+Their abilities and aspirations to higher went up in ranking intellectuals and college boy but his third knee, my great-grandfather Todor, who finished legal science, and studied and their sons. " (Memories, experiences and knowledge, 1879 - 1909, Childhood and adolescence, p.
 10.)

-Milutin's father Milan and mother of Elizabeth, from a prominent family in Osijek Muačević, spawned six children, three of whom died in childhood and early youth, and longlasting were only Milutin, his twin sister Milena and younger brother Bogdan, known romanista and musicologist.
+Milutinov father Milan and mother of Elizabeth, from a prominent family in Osijek Muačević, gave birth to six children, three of whom died in childhood and early youth, and longlasting were only Milutin, his twin sister Milena and younger brother Bogdan, known romanista and musicologist.
 Milan Milankovic kept a shop with colonial goods the Danube ships arriving in Vienna, Pressburg and Pest.
-Milutin's father died very young, when Milutin was just six years, so that the care of children and the estate of over fifty hectares of farmland and vineyards, in addition to the mother, took over their uncle Muačević Vasa, who will take care of Milutin until this does not starts to economizing to the engineering practice.
+Milutin's father died very young, when Milutin was just six years, so that childcare and property of more than fifty hectares of farmland and vineyards, in addition to the mother, took their uncle Muačević Vasa, who will take care of Milutin until this not starts to the economizing through engineering practice.

-Milutin not regularly attended primary school, but had private tutors and all four grades of elementary school passed the odjednom1889. year.
-Great influence on the formation of Milankovic's personality was the birthplace and its environment, especially the majestic Danube which flowed beside their gardens.
+Milutin not regularly attended primary school, but had private tutors and all four graders passed the odjednom1889. year.
+Great influence on the formation of personality Milankovic had birthplace and its environment, especially the majestic Danube, which has flowed next to their garden.

-"When night fell, the sky and the stars appeared in countless one who is seen only in the wild, the Danube looked more beautiful, more mysterious and more splendid than during the day.
-And when looking moonlight, was magical.
+"When night fell, the sky and the stars appeared in that countless numbers who are seen only in the wild, the Danube looked more beautiful, more mysterious and more splendid than during the day.
+And when a nearby moon, it was magical.
 It was a pleasure to sit in our garden, seen its silver talaščiće and listen to their sound.
-Beyond his interfered with these woods song chorus of countless singers.
-These were the frogs ...
-I'd have listened to that music.
+Beyond its mingled with those countless trees song chorus singer.
+These were frogs ... happy we listened to that music.
 She was the anthem of life, nature and the eternal starry sky above our heads. "(Op.cit., P.78.)

 In 1889, Milutin enrolled in high school in Osijek.
 Here the decisive role in his life commitment to have a mathematics professor Vladimir Varicak, who later became a famous mathematician, a member of the Academy and SASA.

 "I've had Varicak said that in the realm of science there somewhere uninhabited and uncultivated regions outside or between dense apprenticeship settlements.
-I stopped to think about where you are completely or sufficiently processed there ends that I could gain his humble scholar's possession, and perhaps even the estate. "
+I started to think about where you are completely or sufficiently processed there ends that I could gain his modest scientific posed, and perhaps even the estate. "

 In 1896 entered Milankovic to study construction techniques, where for six years gained the title of graduate engineer, and in 1904 he became a doctor of engineering.
 From 1905th to 1909th works as a civil engineer in several Viennese firms, and recognition of acquired as a designer reinforced - concrete buildings.
-Reports the six patents whose application will be built numerous structures in the area of the Austro-Hungarian monarchy.
+Applying six patents whose application will be constructed many buildings in the area of the Austro-Hungarian monarchy.

 At the invitation of the famous scientist Jovan Cvijic, Mihailo Petrovic and Bogdan Gavrilovic, Milankovic leaves lucrative job and accepts the position of associate professor of applied mathematics at the newly founded University of Belgrade.
 On this duty will remain until his retirement in 1955.

-Entrusted to its inhabitants, further make to take care of the remains, but his spirit and work have long been part of world heritage.
+Entrusted to its inhabitants, further make, to take care of the remains, and his spirit and work have long been part of world heritage.

 Milankovic deal crucial cosmic and human issues, sun and ice, from whose mutual relations depends on the emergence and survival of life in the universe.
-In modest conditions, with the help of paper and pencil, mathematically explained the causes, the onset and duration of ice ages on Earth, proved the connection between celestial mechanics and the earth's climate, theorized movements of the Earth's northern half.
+In poor conditions, with the help of pen and paper, mathematically explained the causes, onset and duration of ice ages on Earth, proved the connection between celestial mechanics and the earth's climate, a theory of moving the Earth's northern half.

 In addition, Milankovic is significant and as a writer.
-His popular science book Through Space and Centuries is one of the best in its genre, as well as the three-volume memoir, memories, experiences and knowledge, where the memory of the birth house, Longer and its surroundings written exceptional lyrical tones.
+His popular science book Through Space and Centuries is one of the best in its genre, as well as the three-volume memoir, memories, experiences and knowledge, where the memory of the birth house, on and its environs printed exceptional lyrical tones.

-Milankovic is the creator of the most precise calendar so far, which is the calendar year just 2 seconds longer than the tropical year.
+Milankovic is the creator of the most precise calendar so far, which is the calendar year only two seconds longer than the tropical year.
 Milankovic's calendar would require the correction only for 28,000 years.
 This calendar was officially adopted at the Ecumenical Council of Constantinople in 1923, but has never been applied in practice.

 Like all visionaries, Milankovic did not live to his theories gain full recognition.
-Only since 1976, when empirical research has proven the accuracy Milankovićevih theory, his reputation in the global science is growing rapidly.
+Only since 1976, when empirical research has proven precision Milankovic's theory, his reputation in the global science is growing rapidly.

-His capital work Canon of solar radiation and its application to the ice ages were classified as the most important scientific works of the 20th century.
-Milutin Milankovic world Science is ranked among the five greatest scientists of the 20th century, and the NASA space agency, among the 15 greatest scientists of all time who dealt with the planet Earth.
+His capital work Canon of solar radiation and its application to the problem of ice ages was classified as the most important scientific works of the 20th century.
+Milutin Milankovic world science is ranked among the five greatest scientists of the 20th century, and the NASA space agency, among the 15 greatest scientists of all time who dealt with the planet Earth.